GENI-NSF/geni-tools/README-stitching.txt

  working directory

 Some sample error messages and their meaning:
+{{{
- - `StitchingServiceFailedError: Error from Stitching Service: code 3: MxTCE ComputeWorker return error message ' Action_ProcessRequestTopology_MP2P::Finish() Cannot find the set of paths for the RequestTopology. '.`
+StitchingServiceFailedError: Error from Stitching Service: code 3: MxTCE ComputeWorker return error message 'Action_ProcessRequestTopology_MP2P::Finish() Cannot find the set of paths for the RequestTopology. '.
+}}}
   - Errors like this mean there is no GENI layer 2 path possible between your specified endpoints.
 Did you specify an `excludehop` or `includehop` you shouldn't have?
 Follow the set of supported